 For dinnertime, consider soft lighting that mimics flickering candlelight and brings a warm ambience to the occasion.
 As the party progresses, Lux Productions suggest altering the lighting to include more vibrant hues that will sustain excitement.
 Colours like strong oranges or purples can be especially striking and establish a mood to match and amplify that of your celebrating crowd.

-Hire Audio Visual equipment for your ceremony and reception.
-Hire speakers, stands and a microphone to...
+Wedding Audio Visual & Lighting equipment hire for your ceremony and reception.
+Hire fairy lights, dance...

 When you meet with your wedding photographer to consider whether you’re a good fit for each other, there...